wxt-dev/wxt/docs/storage.md

 ### Running Migrations

-As soon as `storage.defineItem` is called, WXT checks if migrations need to be ran, and if so, runs them.
-Calls to get or update the storage item's value or metadata (`getValue`, `setValue`, `removeValue`, `getMeta`, etc) will automatically wait for the migration process to finish before actually reading or writing values.
+As soon as `storage.defineItem` is called, WXT checks if migrations need to be run, and if so, runs them.
+Calls to get or update the storage item's value or metadata (`getValue`, `setValue`, `removeValue`, `getMeta`, etc.) will automatically wait for the migration process to finish before actually reading or writing values.

 ### Default Values

 With `storage.defineItem`, there are multiple ways of defining default values:

-1. `fallback` - Return this value from `getValue` instead of `null` if the value is missing.
+1. **`fallback`** - Return this value from `getValue` instead of `null` if the value is missing.

    This option is great for providing default values for settings: